ankitsy/facial-expression-recognition-keras/README.md

 # Facial Expression Recognition
-A Convolution Neural Network (CNN) based facial expression recognition model with 65.62% accuracy.
-The state-of-the-art model acheived an accuracy of 73.11% on this dataset.
+A Convolution Neural Network (CNN) based facial expression recognition model using TensorFlow & Keras with Python.

 #### Main Objective:
 For human beings, understanding expressions is a very easy task.
 But the same cannot be said for the computers.
 Even though there has been a tremendous growth in the Machine Learning/ AI field such that computers are proved to be more accurate than humans in a lot of tasks related to computer vision, NLP and many more.
 But for a computer to interpret the facial expressions has still been a difficult task for computers.
 In this project, we will construct a model that can interpret the facial expressions.